ssb22/jianpu-ly/README.md

 (also mirrored at http://ssb22.gitlab.io/mwrhome/jianpu-ly.html just in case)

 jianpu-ly is a Python program (compatible with both Python 2 and Python 3) that assists with printing jianpu (numbered musical notation) in the GNU Lilypond music typesetter.
 The jianpu is written on a modiﬁed-appearance “stave” in Lilypond, which means Lilypond’s typesetting capabilities (lyric spacing, slurs, beams etc) will apply to the jianpu without needing to add a 5-line stave.
 If you prefer, the generated code for the jianpu stave may also be placed in a score with other types of stave.

-If you have problems, try a later Lilypond version (2.18.2-1 should work).
+If you have problems, try a different Lilypond version. jianpu-ly works with Lilypond 2.18.2 and 2.20.0, but has trouble with some 2.21.x versions.

 Run jianpu-ly < text-file > ly-file (or jianpu-ly text-files > ly-file)